WioN780/bird-watch/README.md

 ### Training Progress

-Data Augmentation: To improve the signal-to-noise ratio, the training dataset was augmented by removing background noise in Adobe Audition.
+To improve the signal-to-noise ratio, the training dataset was augmented by removing background noise in Adobe Audition.

-Class Imbalance Handling: Because bird vocalizations are sparse, all classes were boosted during training using pos_weight in the BCEWithLogitsLoss function.
+Because bird vocalizations are sparse, all classes were boosted during training using pos_weight in the BCEWithLogitsLoss function.

 Below are examples of the model's ability to detect species like the **Thrush-like Wren** and **Amazonian Grosbeak**.

 ![Thrush-like Wren](./stable_logs/thrush.png)